Welcome to the KAN Family!

 - Proper storage: Again, never leave a very sharp knife in a sink, a cluttered drawer, or in the reach of children.

 - Sharp edge: Dull is dangerous.
 Sharp is safe.
 It may be counterintuitive, but it’s true.
 Please keep your knife in good cutting condition.
-If you ever feel that you are having to force your knife through a food, please hone or sharpen the edge, as excessive force will lead to slipping/possible accidents.
+If you ever feel that you are having to force your knife through a food, please strop, hone, or sharpen the edge, as excessive force will lead to slipping/possible accidents.

 Honing vs actual Sharpening

-Your KAN Core knife can retain a very sharp edge for a very long time, if you treat it correctly.
-That said, you can take your edge (lightly) to a honing rod.
+KAN Core knives can retain a very sharp edge for a very long time, if you treat it correctly.
+That said, you can take your edge (very lightly) to a honing rod.
 Honing is just straightening out an already-sharp edge, without removing material from your blade.

 Sharpening, on the other hand, is where you actually remove material from the cutting edge, to make it thinner (thus sharper).
 Eventually after use, all blades will require sharpening.

 Japanese Water Stones